 With a juggling act of life, family, and work, communicating effectively with post-traditional learners can seem daunting.
-But, just like any other cohort of college students, recognizing their unique needs, makes your communication strategy much smoother for staff and students alike.
+But, once you recognize their unique needs, your communication strategy is easier to tailor to make the journey smoother for staff and students alike.

 The most important aspect of communication is understanding.
 Post-traditional students are independent, but need support with the college process.
 They need flexibility to help balance family life.
 They need deadline reminders to help them juggle many responsibilities.

 Post-traditional students want to start quickly and graduate quickly with a bonafide degree.
 They might not have a lot of time to chat, but they do need information.
 The colleges that find ways to reach and guide this ever-growing segment of students will set themselves apart.

 - Be prepared to text and respond after normal office hours

 - Utilize nudges in conjunction with emails to guide them through deadlines

 - Use personalized communication for a better response